 Issuance of Listed Securities by a Listed Public Company or a Public Company that has applied to obtain a Listing

-In relation to the issuance of any listed security by a listed public company or a public company that has applied to obtain a listing, the approval will be granted by the CSE
+In relation to the issuance of any listed securities by a listed public company or a public company that has applied to obtain a listing, the approval will be granted by the CSE

 Waiver of Rule 5.4 of The CSE Listing Rules